 Yes, that’s right!
 Simply put, these low carb protein bars taste just like chocolate chip cookie dough.
 They have a sweet, yet low sugar, vanilla cookie flavor and are loaded with dark chocolate chips.

-The texture is also similar to that of cookie dough.
-It’s soft, pliable and not gritty or chalky.
-It’s all about the ingredients.
+But, all this is possible because of the ingredients I used.
 The proper ingredients are necessary for a delicious cookie dough protein bar without a chemical aftertaste.
 (You know what I mean if you’ve tried a lot of conventional protein bars.)

 What Ingredients are in Paleo and Vegan Protein Bars